zareisajad/online-shop-django/README.md

 - favorites
 - reset password using email

-manager can access all this features
+manager can access all these features
 in the custom dashboard in this address: http://127.0.0.1:8000/accounts/login/manager
 email: manager@example.com
 password: managerpass1234